center-for-threat-informed-defense/defending-iaas-with-attack/docs/index.rst

 Notice
 ------
-© 2022 MITRE Engenuity.
+© 2022 The MITRE Corporation.
 Approved for public release.
 Document number CT0059.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the